-- The temporalis muscle fills the temporal fossa.
+- The temporal muscle fills the temporal fossa (Read more!).

-- The lateral and medial pterygoid muscles are situated in the infratemporal fossa.
+- The lateral and medial pterygoid muscles are positioned in the infratemporal fossa (Read more!).

 The temporal fossa is a depressed area located on either side of the skull in the temporal region.
 It is found superior to the zygomatic arch and the infratemporal fossa and inferior to the superior temporal line of the parietal bone.
 The bones and structures forming the walls of the temporal fossa are as follows:

 - Medial wall - temporal surface of the squamous part of the frontal bone, external surface of the parietal bone, temporal surface of the greater wing of the sphenoid bone, and the temporal surface of the squamous part of the temporal bone;

 - Anterior wall - temporal surface of the squamous part of the frontal bone, temporal surface of the zygomatic bone;

 - Inferior wall - space that connects with the infratemporal fossa;